On This Page[Hide][Show]

 due to the same injury or sickness to be considered disabled during the elimination

-period.You are not required to have a 20% or more loss in your indexed monthly earnings due to the same injury or sickness to be considered disabled during the elimination period.
+period.You are not required to have a 20% or more loss in your indexed monthly earnings due to the same injury or sickness to be considered disabled during the elimination period.”

 You Did Not Submit Sufficient Medical Evidence

-Unum Conducted a Peer-Review Evaluation
+Unum Conducted a Peer Review Evaluation

-Your denial letter might say, “To give your file every consideration, two physicians reviewed the medical documentation in your claim.
+“To give your file every consideration, two physicians reviewed the medical documentation in your claim.
 The review does not find that you have been precluded from your occupational demands on a full-time basis.”

 Unum Ordered a Vocational Analysis of Your Claim

-A vocational analysis means that the disability insurance company sent your file to a job expert who reviewed it and determined that you can return to work in some capacity.
-Your denial letter may state, “We had your file reviewed by our Vocational Specialist to assess the occupation duties of your own occupation.”
+A vocational analysis means that the disability insurance company sent your file to a vocational expert who reviewed it and determined that you can return to work in some capacity.
+Your denial letter may say:

 Most long-term disability policies have a definition of disability that changes from “own occupation” to “any occupation” after a certain number of months.
-This typically occurs after benefits have been payable for 24 months.
-The differences between the two can be technical and confusing, and the insurance company will do whatever it can to muddy the waters and make your long-term disability claim harder to avoid payouts.
-The excerpt below is an example from a real policy:
+This usually occurs after 24 months of benefits.
+The differences between the two can be technical and confusing, and the insurance company will do everything it can to muddy the waters and make your long-term disability claim harder to avoid payouts.

-HOW DOES UNUM DEFINE DISABILITY?
+“HOW DOES UNUM DEFINE DISABILITY?

 You are disabled when Unum determines that: